 About 1.4 million adults in the USA identify themselves as transgender.
 As society grows more accepting of these individuals, more transgender people elect to physically alter their sex.
 Currently, most elect to receive hormone therapy or non-genital surgery.
-For example, they may undergo a breast augmentation or a mastectomy.
-Only a small number of these individuals choose to undergo genital surgery such as creation of a penis or neo-phallus.
+For example, they may undergo breast augmentation or a mastectomy.
+Only a small number of these individuals choose to undergo genital surgery such as the creation of a penis or neo-phallus.

 The terminology regarding this subject can be confusing.
 Let’s define a few terms.

 Gender dysphoria refers to the distress caused by the discrepancy between a person’s gender identity and the gender assigned at birth.
 Gender dysphoria should no longer be considered a disease and it should not have a negative connotation.

 Gender incongruence represents the conflict between those who wish to alter their sex and the prevailing culture of intolerance towards these individuals.
 If cultural norms conflict with those who wish to alter their sex, these individuals may develop anxiety, depression, and mental illness.

 The transformation of an individual from female to male is a multi-step procedure that typically occurs over the space of one year.
 Complete transformation involves the following: